The Most Charming Boutique Hotel in Paris

 Inside, the hotel is decorated in 18th century style in honor of its namesake Pierre-Augustin Caron de Beaumarchais, who famously wrote the play The Marriage of Figaro.
 There are chintz curtains and silk wallpaper, antique Louis XVI-style furniture and even a harp in the lobby.
 The rooms themselves are small of course, but thoughtfully put together and very well-appointed.

 When you arrive, you'll be welcomed by some of the wonderful staff - just the beginning of their kind and helpful service during your stay.
-For a hotel with such service, style, and perfect location, the prices are very reasonable: rates vary from €130 to €250 per night depending on the room and the time of year you visit.
-And before you get too suspicious, no, this post isn't sponsored - I just love this place!
+For a hotel with such excellent service, style, and location, the prices are very reasonable: rates vary from €130 to €250 per night depending on the room and the time of year you visit.

 My favorite things about staying at Hôtel Caron de Beaumarchais are the incredible views and the generous €13 breakfast spread - two amenities that are best enjoyed together.
 If you reserve a room with a balcony, take your breakfast outside for a pretty perfect Parisian morning.